 Exercise increases wellbeing and helps reduce symptoms of common mental health concerns.
 Your gym may have closed or your fitness groups may be cancelled, but that doesn’t mean you can’t exercise!
 Yoga, Pilates, HIIT routines – all can be done in a relatively small space and with no equipment.
 Have a search on the internet for free workout videos and guides.

 Eating a nutritious diet is great for both your physical and mental health.
-As much as possible, try and stick to a healthy diet despite changes to routine and environment.
+As much as possible, try and stick to a healthy diet even as your activities and environment change.

 Connect with others